jon-harper/OmniBox/readme.md

 - Follow **[@TheOmniBox](https://twitter.com/TheOmniBox)** on Twitter for updates and discussion.
 - Join in the **[Discussions](https://github.com/jon-harper/OmniBox/discussions)** board here on GitHub.

-### Current Stable Release
+### Current Release

 The current release is version 0.9.8.1.
 A changelog and download list are available on the **[release page](https://github.com/jon-harper/OmniBox/releases/tag/0.9.8.1)**.

 ### Upcoming Release

+The Core case for 0.9.9 is *stable*; some trays and panels still need fit testing and documentation.

-Version 0.9.9 is under active development.
-Release is expected in November 2022.
+Release is expected in late November 2022.

 ![banner image](../../raw/main/docs/img/gallery_0.9.8.1/gallery.png)